 Radford University is also wherever faculty take it -- in person and through distance learning technology.
 Off-campus learning sites include the Roanoke Higher Education Center, the Southwest Virginia Higher Education Center in Abingdon, and other locations throughout Southwest and Southside Virginia.

-The Radford University campus sits on approximately 191 acres of land in the City of Radford (see RU Map).
+The Radford University campus totals 204 acres in the City of Radford (see RU Map).
 The university atmosphere is residential.
 Most students live in one of the 15 university residence halls or in private accommodations within walking distance of the campus.
 The university grounds and facilities are conveniently arranged, beautifully maintained, and effectively designed to meet the academic, personal, and extracurricular needs and interests of the students.

 Founded in 1910, Radford University has been granting graduate degrees since 1964.
 In 1972, after almost 60 years as an all-women's college, Radford became coeducational and in 1979 was granted university status by the General Assembly.
-Penelope W. Kyle became the university's sixth president when she took office June 1, 2005.
-In fall of 2008, students enrolled in the university’s first doctoral program, and the first doctoral degrees were awarded in 2011.
-(Learn more about Radford History.)
+On July 1, 2016, Dr. Brian O. Hemphill became the seventh president of Radford University.
+Learn more about Radford History.

 Radford University Tidbits

-Radford University fields a Division I athletic program with students competing in 19 varsity sports – eight for men and 11 for women.
+Radford University fields a Division I athletic program with students competing in 16 varsity sports – six for men and 10 for women.
 The Highlanders compete in the Big South Conference.
 (See Highlander Athletics.)

 Costs and Financial Aid

-For the 2012-2013 academic year, tuition and fees for a full-time, in-state, undergraduate student total $8,590 per year (two semesters); for a full-time, out-of-state undergraduate, tuition and fees are $20,160.
-Financial assistance includes loans, grants, work study, and fellowships.
-Approximately 69 percent of Radford University undergraduate students receive financial aid.
-(See Cost and Financial Aid.)
+For the 2017-2018 academic year, tuition and fees for a full-time, in-state, undergraduate student total $10,627 per year (two semesters); for a full-time, out-of-state undergraduate, tuition and fees are $22,709.
+Financial assistance includes loans, grants, work study and fellowships.
+Approximately 75 percent of Radford University undergraduate students who apply for financial aid receive it.